ArbitRandomUser/MPVShow/readme.md

 have `end loop` too.
 Check Example at the end of this file

-Make your `yourawesomevideo.mp4.slinfo`, Change `fname` to filename of the video (`youraweomsevideo.mp4`) in  MPVShow.lua and run with
+Make your `yourawesomevideo.mp4.slinfo` in the current directory and run with
 ```
- mpv --script=MPVShow.lua yourawesomevideo.mp4
+ mpv  yourawesomevideo.mp4
 ```

-You may also want to pass --no-osd-bar to avoid annoying osdbar while seeking , You may also pass --no-osc-bar to disable the onscreen controller.
+You may also want to pass `--no-osd-bar` to avoid annoying osdbar while seeking , You may also pass `--no-osc-bar` to disable the onscreen controller.

 ## Keybindings